Robert A. Norheim

 University of Washington, Seattle, Washington

-GIS Analyst, College of Forest Resources: January 1997 - present.
+GIS Analyst, College of the Environment: 1997 - present.

-Support ecological research projects with GIS analysis.
+Provide spatial analysis and cartography for a wide variety of research and outreach projects in climate change, fire ecology, and landscape dynamics.
+Create maps for research papers, field work, public outreach, presentations, proceedings, posters, proposals, reports, book chapters, theses and dissertations as requested by researchers and graduate students.
+Provide spatial analysis for modeling simulations and other research projects.
+Maps have accompanied more than 60 research papers in over 25 journals.
+Develop code to produce hundreds of maps for two websites.
+Develop code to extract climatological data from VIC database and summarize to raster layers.
+Researched accuracy of DEMs derived from LIDAR and INSAR.
+Tested interface and functionality of FEPS software.
 Wrote successful grant proposals to develop a Geospatial Metadata Clearinghouse Nodes on the Olympic Peninsula and for North Cascades National Park.
-Assisted with other grant proposals.
 Directed creation of biological and geospatial metadata for four clearinghouse nodes.
 Instrumental in establishment of three clearinghouse nodes.
 Directed study of vegetation and fuels of San Juan Island National Historical Park.
 Developed proposal and implemented the Pacific Northwest Information Node (PNWIN) of the National Biological Information Infrastructure.
 Developed ArcIMS application for PNWIN.
 Used Landsat imagery to determine extents of new clearcuts on Olympic Peninsula over 30 year period.
 Developed protocols for use of GPS in field research.
-Designed maps for journal articles and presentations.
-Assisted with field data collection.
-Provided support to campus GIS community.
-Reseach projects supported include fire effects on vegetation, assessing elk habitat, tropospheric ozone, high elevation forest response to disturbance, and global climate change.
+Assist with field data collection.
+Provide support to campus GIS community.

 University of Washington, Seattle, Washington